MichaelTzach/Coupons-Server/README.md

 # Coupons-Server

-This is the git repository for the Coupons production code.
+This is the git repository for the Coupons production code.<br>
 The site is running at http://coupons.zz.mu/3

+#Special Users

-# Admin User
+### Admin User
     user: admin
     pass: admin

-# Manager User
+### Manager User
     user: manager
     pass: manager